jamesmack/tiny-space-battles/README.md

 =========================

 ## About
-This is my final project for the CENG 356 class at the University of Victoria, taught this year.
+This is my final project for the CENG 356 class at the University of Victoria (Fall 2014, taught by Michael Liu).
 The goal was to create something that used client-server interactions to communicate Wiimote data.

 ## Installation and setup
 1. Install [Python](https://www.python.org/downloads/) 2.7.x.
 Version 2.7.8 was used for development.